Skip to main content

 1. Scans for nearby BLE wristbands

-2. Calculates distance from signal strength (enhanced by trilateration when available)
+2. Calculates distance from signal strength

-3. Auto-verifies proximity when within configured threshold
+3. Auto-verifies proximity when within the configured threshold

 4. Records distance with the observation